m-oniqu3/fauna/README.md

 # **Fauna**

-This is a very simple plant e-commerce app made with **React** and **Firebase**.
+This is a very simple e-commerce app made with **React** and **Firebase**.
 It authenticates users by allowing them to create an account, sign in and sign out.
-Authenticated users can view protected routes.
+Authenticated users can then view protected routes.

 ### **Description**

 Fauna is a very, very simple e-commerce app for selling plant products.
-New users can create an account using their email and password, and on success they will be redirected to the protected Home Page that only authenticated users can see.
+New users can create an account using their email and password, and on success they will be redirected to the protected Home Page that only authenticated users can visit.
 Authenticated users will have access to the Garden page, where they can see the indoor plants being sold.
 Users will be alerted with an error message if the authentication process failed.

 ### **Features**

-- Allows users to sign in with email and password
+- Allows users to create an account with their email and password
 - Alerts users if there was an error when trying to create an account
   - Eg. if the email they are trying to use already exists or if their password is too short.
-- Users can sign out and sign in after creating an account
+- Users can sign in and out after creating an account
 - Includes protected routes so only authenticated users can view Home and Garden Page
 - Shows the appropriate home page based on the auth status
 - Redirects unauthenticated users to the login page if they try to access a protected route manually.